 QUEEN’S PARK — MPPs for London Teresa Armstrong (London-Fanshawe), Terence Kernaghan (London North Centre) and Peggy Sattler (London West), say by forcing London's property taxes up, the government is hurting families.

 The impact on London of the government's first budget, which slashed funding from essential services like Public Health and child care, has left the city struggling to fill in the gaps.
 On Monday, London’s city council voted for a 2.7-per cent average annual tax hike over four years — an increase city staff say still won’t cover the hole caused by government cuts.

 “Too many Londoners are already struggling to lead affordable lives, to ensure their families have access to quality health care, education, housing, and social services like disability and mental health supports,” Armstrong said.
-“Because of Ford’s deep cuts, Londoners will now see less support for services like public health, and higher municipal tax bills.”
+“Because of the government's deep cuts, Londoners will now see less support for services like public health, and higher municipal tax bills.”

-Last week, London mayor Ed Holder was among 28 big city-mayors in Ontario who signed a letter condemning the Ford government for downloading costs onto municipalities.
+Last week, London mayor Ed Holder was among 28 big city-mayors in Ontario who signed a letter condemning the government for downloading costs onto municipalities.